carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-AstronomyWorkflowExample.md

 > {: .language-bash}
 {: .callout}

-Our initial channel will be a list of all the files in the `data/observations` directory that look like `obs_*.dat`.
+Our initial channel will be a list of all the files in the `observations` directory that look like `obs_*.dat`.
 We will leave the data directory as a user parameter with a default value of `observations`.
 We create our channel as follows:
 ~~~